vEnhance/1802/src/parametric.typ

   You have an amusement park ride, or a frisbee, or a planet rotating or something, or a wheel rolling some way or other... they're all thin flavor-text on the exact same thing over and over.
 ]

-The examples use the word "angular velocity", which if you haven't seen before I will define now.
-#definition[
-  An object is said to have _angular velocity_ $omega$ if it rotates at a rate of $omega$ radians per unit time.
-  For example, an angular velocity of "$10 pi$ per second" means the object completes five rotations (of $2 pi$ radians each) every second.
-]

 Okay, here are some examples.